hitranonline/planetary-broadeners/README.md

 ==============================================================================
 License

-See the LICENSE.txt file available in the "Broadening .py Files" folder.
+See the LICENSE.txt file available on this GitHub page.

 These HITRAN Broadening Python files are distributed under the Apache 2.0 license